European Schools and the question of overcrowding : a new European School in rue de la Loi

-There is a serious overcrowding problem at the Ecoles européennes in Brussels, as we all know.
+There is a serious problem at the European Schools in Brussels concerning the overcrowding of the students, as we all know.
 It has arisen because although pupils’ numbers have grown year-on-year, the Office of the Secretary General for the European Schools and the Belgian Government (which is responsible for providing school buildings) have continuously failed to plan for this growth.
 A 5th European School was needed as of 2017 according to the Secretary General’s own forecasts, yet the project is only now being approved for the old NATO site and will not be open until 2024 at the earliest.

 Union Syndicale was informed that, to address this problem, the Belgian Federal authorities have offered to convert one of their governmental office buildings in Arts-Loi into a temporary school site.
 The Secretary General, School Directors and the Commission support this.
 The intention is to relocate senior year pupils (S5-S6/S7) in two or more of the Brussels schools into this building.

 Parents have very serious reservations about this particular proposal, which is being put forward as the only possible solution without any consideration of other alternatives.

 A highly polluted location…